mathieucaroff/tetris/README.md

 # jsTetris
-Simple and extensible Tetris game for the browser
+Simple and extensible Tetris game for the browser.
+Feel free to fork and edit it !